-Our attorneys have been at the forefront of the ERTC and PPP since it was created.
+Our attorneys have been at the forefront of the PPP since it was created.
 We have also been there as the PPP has evolved by assisting clients with all aspects of the PPP application and review process, writing articles and providing expert interviews for industry-leading publications, creating and presenting educational seminars for a national audience, and engaging in the ongoing legislative process.

 We can proactively assist clients to determine risk, ensure compliance, and provide review/audit defense and other support for potential investigations.
 If you have questions or concerns regarding the statements or certifications made in your PPP loan application, or if civil or criminal enforcement actions have already been initiated, our nationally renowned attorneys can provide an immediate, thorough, and effective defense for you and your business.